 …while errors made by human scribes tend preserve a meaning of some kind...DNA replicating enzymes do not check to see if meaning (i.e. function) is preserved as they copy.
 Read More >

-An examination of the genetic evidence that God designed humans by means of common descent.
+An exploration of the genetic evidence that indicates humans evolved as a population, rather than descending from two people.
 Read More >

 The discovery of DNA has revolutionized our understanding of common descent.
 In this podcast, we look at several examples of genetic evidence for evolution.
 Read More >